djschwab/Unihiker-K10-Time-lapse-camera/README.md

 ffmpeg -framerate 25 -i img%05d.jpg -c:v libx264 -profile:v high -crf 20 -pix_fmt yuv420p output.mp4

-The file output.mp4 is me first attempt at a timelapse movie.
+The file output.mp4 is my first attempt at a timelapse movie.
 I hope I can make some better examples.

 Please feel free use and improve this code.
 I'd appreciate hearing about what you do with it in the **Discussions** section.